dbrg77/beautiful-jekyll/_posts/2019-05-02-use-aliyun-oss-for-ucsc-visualisation.md

 `http://myatacbucket.oss-cn-shenzhen.aliyuncs.com/my_bigwig.bw`

-Go to UCSC (recommend the Asia mirror if you are in China: https://genome-asia.ucsc.edu/), and put your url there like usual (the following text should be in one single line):
+Go to UCSC (recommend the Asia mirror if you are in China: [https://genome-asia.ucsc.edu](https://genome-asia.ucsc.edu)), and put your URL there like usual (the following text should be in one single line):

 ```
 track type=bigWig name=atac_seq description=the_best_atac_seq_ever_pileup